richardanaya/wasm-module/webidl.md

 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number representing as result of type any
+target | number | A number that represents a handle to a Window *output* | number | A number representing as result of type any
 ## `Window_get_frames`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a WindowProxy
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a WindowProxy
 ## `Window_get_length`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number representing as result of type unsigned long
+target | number | A number that represents a handle to a Window *output* | number | A number representing as result of type unsigned long
 ## `Window_get_top`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a WindowProxy
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a WindowProxy
 ## `Window_get_opener`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number representing as result of type any
+target | number | A number that represents a handle to a Window *output* | number | A number representing as result of type any
 ## `Window_get_parent`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a WindowProxy
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a WindowProxy
 ## `Window_get_frameElement`
 Argument | Type | description
 ---------|------|-------------
-target | number | A number that represents a handle to a Window
-<return> | number | A number that represents a handle to a Element
+target | number | A number that represents a handle to a Window *output* | number | A number that represents a handle to a Element

 ## `Window_open(instance, url_start, url_len, target_start, target_len, features_start, features_len)`
 Argument | Type | description